Work distribution and fluctuation theorem in AdS/CFT: Introduction

 To probe finer structure in thermodynamics, we must use nonequilibrium statistical mechanics, which accounts for fluctuations.
 In mesoscopic systems, total entropy need not always increase; instead, the rarity of entropy-decreasing events is quantified by the (detailed) fluctuation theorem (FT).
 The macroscopic second law then follows as a corollary of the FT.
 FTs have been established for classical deterministic dynamics \cite{jarzynski2000hamiltonian}, stochastic Markovian processes \cite{CrooksFT}, and quantum systems \cite{Kurchan:2000rzb, Tasaki2000jarzynski} with subsequent generalizations.

 FTs in gravitational settings have also been explored.
 In \cite{Massar:1999wg}, the ratio of transition probabilities between two black hole states is characterized by their area difference.
 Building on this, \cite{Iso:2010tz} derived a FT for the composite system of a black hole and matter in its exterior, and \cite{Iso:2011gb} verified its consistency using a scalar field on the Schwarzschild background.
-FTs for matter and for local systems on curved spacetimes have been widely developed as well \cite{Liu:2014hna, Basso:2023fua, Basso:2024yln, Cai:2024bgh, Costa:2025vqr}.
+FTs for matter and for local systems on curved spacetimes have been widely developed in \cite{Liu:2014hna, Basso:2023fua, Basso:2024yln, Cai:2024bgh, Costa:2025vqr}, and a FT in a semi-classical regime is also surveyed in terms of the gravitational algebra \cite{Cirafici:2024ccs, Cirafici:2024itu}.
 Independently, \cite{Pourhassan:2021mhb, Pourhassan:2022sfk, Pourhassan:2022opb, Pourhassan:2022irk,Masood:2024yio} used Jarzynski equality for studying black hole thermodynamics.

 Because quantum gravity remains unknown, derivations of FTs for dynamical gravity necessarily invoke approximations.
 The formulation in \cite{Massar:1999wg}---on which \cite{Iso:2010tz} was based---employed a WKB approximation for the wavefunction together with a Born approximation for the detector–matter interaction.
 Moreover, \cite{Iso:2010tz} analyzes a regime in which the total system is Markovian.
 We should, however, note that those are not merely an idealization; \cite{Iso:2011gb} constructed an explicit model, derived the corresponding Langevin and Fokker--Planck equations, and thereby confirmed the FT of \cite{Iso:2010tz}.